 Once on site, APB will use 15 passenger vans to transport small groups of participants off site for trips if surrounding areas are open for non-essential movement.

-If a participant chooses to leave the campus, they must sign in and out with an instructor indicating his/her destination and length of time away.
+If a participant chooses to leave the campus, they must sign in and out indicating his/her destination and length of time away.

 When available, indoor communal spaces (for shared recreation or coursework) will be structured to allow for sufficient physical distancing of 6ft between participants.
 Maximum room capacities may be reduced to ensure adequate spacing is possible.